 It is National FFA Week.
 If that means nothing to you, I understand.
-For a majority of my life, it meant nothing to me either.
+You can read what I share about Cows Are Not Required: 7 Reasons Why Your Kids Should Participate in FFA.
+For a majority of my life, FFA meant nothing to me either.
 But why is FFA relevant to you, to me and to our future?
 I am going to share why I think it is relevant.
 You can decide for yourself.

 Around a decade ago, FFA wasn’t on my radar.
 I did not know a lot about the blue jackets.
 My high school didn’t have the program.
 I only knew a few cowboys that wore Wrangler jeans and cowboy boots that once in a while had their blue jackets on.
 I thought it was something like 4-H but primarily involved showing livestock and projects for the state fair.